sentienhq/ultralight-s3/README.md

 # 🪽 ultralight-s3

-~15KB lightweight S3 client with zero dependencies, designed for Node.js, edge computing, Cloudflare workers, AWS Lambda (and browsers - not implemented yet).
+~15KB lightweight S3 client with zero dependencies, designed for Node.js, edge computing like Cloudflare workers, AWS Lambda (and browsers - not implemented yet).

 ## Features

 - 🚀 Lightweight: Only ~15KB minified
 - 🔧 Zero dependencies
-- 💻 Works on Node.js, perfect for edge computing, serverless
+- 💻 Works on NodeJS, Cloudflare workers, ideal for edge computing (browser support - not implemented yet)
 - 🔑 Supports essential S3 APIs (list, put, get, delete and a few more)
 - 🔁 Streaming support & multipart uploads for large files
 - 📦 Bring your own S3 bucket